Chewy, crispy peanut butter scotcheroos that are topped with a chocolate and butterscotch ganache. This easy recipe is the perfect no-bake treat!

 - To make gluten-free, try using a gluten-free version of rice cereal.

-Yes, these scotcheroos freeze very well.
-Place the bars in an airtight container and store in the freezer.
+- Freeze: Place the bars in an airtight container and store in the freezer.
 When ready to enjoy, thaw at room temperature until softened.
 They will keep in the freezer for 1-2 months.

 More easy no-bake desserts: